FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Introduction

 \section{Introduction}

-There is a significant risk that LLMs~\cite{LLM-survey} may generate web content that appears credible but is factually incorrect or imprecise~\cite{Know2023,hallucination-survey,TRUSTGPT}, thereby spreading misinformation on the web.
-This phenomenon is known as \emph{fact-conflicting hallucination}~\cite{suvery-Siren} and may result from flawed or outdated knowledge incorporated into the model's parameters, as well as the language model's shortcomings in tasks such as fact reconciliation, logical reasoning, and other sophisticated cognitive processes.
-This limitation not only restricts the application of generative AI in high-stakes areas such as finance, healthcare and law but also exacerbates the dissemination of erroneous information on the web community, posing a significant obstacle to the healthy development of the web.
+Large Language Models (LLMs)~\cite{LLM-survey} are susceptible to generating text that, while seemingly credible, can be factually inaccurate or vague, leading to the spread of misinformation online~\cite{Know2023,hallucination-survey,TRUSTGPT}.
+This issue, referred to as \textit{fact-conflicting hallucination}~\cite{suvery-Siren}, arises from the incorporation of incorrect or obsolete knowledge into the models' parameters and from the models' inherent limitations in complex cognitive ability.
+These shortcomings constrain LLMs' deployment in critical domains like finance, healthcare, and law, and amplify the propagation of erroneous information.
+Therefore, it is crucial to effectively detect fact-conflicting hallucinations for mitigating or editing them~\cite{edit_survey}.

-Given their pivotal role in ensuring the security of online content, effectively detecting and mitigating fact-conflicting hallucinations stands paramount.
-Traditional task definitions for fact verification~\cite{scifact,wadden-etal-2020-fact} exhibit limitations, particularly in accommodating writing tasks that users frequently navigate when interfacing with LLMs.
-Moreover, existing hallucination evaluation benchmarks~\cite{HaluEval,factor}, predominantly centering on rudimentary facts and textual content, lack in-depth exploration of complex operations among facts, thus rendering their coverage against fact-conflicting hallucinations suboptimal.
-In light of this, we introduce an inherently rigorous, yet authentic, task scenario: \emph{fact-conflicting hallucination} detection, devoid of explicit claims or evidence.
-For instance, in Figure~\ref{fig:intro}, when confronted with a query and its generated response, evaluators, within the prescribed scenario, are impelled to harness both their intrinsic knowledge and external resources, while employing reasoning skills to render a factual judgment accompanied by an elucidative reasoning process.
+However, traditional fact verification tasks~\cite{scifact,wadden-etal-2020-fact} are not suitable for LLM-based ``\textsc{Query-Response}'' data.
+Moreover, existing hallucination evaluation benchmarks~\cite{HaluEval,factor}, predominantly centering on vanilla facts and textual content, lack in-depth exploration of complex operations among facts, thus rendering their coverage against fact-conflicting hallucinations suboptimal.
+To bridge this gap, we introduce an inherently rigorous\cite{kg-conflict}, yet authentic, task scenario: \emph{fact-conflicting hallucination} detection, devoid of explicit claims or evidence.
+As shown in Figure~\ref{fig:intro}, when confronted with a query and its generated response, detectors, are impelled to harness both their intrinsic knowledge and external resources, while rendering a factual judgment accompanied by an elucidative explanation.